joulev/ezkomment/docs/comments/embed.md

 </script>
 ```

-You can [view a demo](https://ezkomment.joulev.dev/sample/index.html) and [its source code](https://github.com/joulev/ezkomment/blob/prod/public/sample/index.html) to see more.
+You can [see an example](https://ezkomment.joulev.dev/sample/index.html) and [its source code](https://github.com/joulev/ezkomment/blob/prod/public/sample/index.html) to see more.

+React users can also see [the official ezkomment demo](https://demo.ezkomment.joulev.dev).

 ## Dark mode